Skip to content

 Deploying Kepler on a local kind cluster

 To deploy Kepler on kind, we need to build it locally with specific flags.
 The full details of local builds are covered in the section below.
-To deploy on a local kind cluster, you need to use the CI_DEPLOY and PROMETHEUS_DEPLOY flags.
+To deploy on a local kind cluster, you need to build using the PROMETHEUS_DEPLOY flag.

 Deploying Kepler on a baremetal Kubeadm cluster